 Ninian Edwards was born in Maryland in 1775 to Benjamin and Margaret Beall Edwards.
 Trained as a lawyer, he moved to Kentucky at age 19 to manage family land.
 There he quickly became one of the state’s leading men, successively serving as state representative, circuit court judge, presidential elector, and chief justice of the Kentucky Court of Appeals.
 In 1803, he married Elvira Lane, his twenty-six-year-old first cousin from Maryland.

 When the Illinois Territory was organized in 1809, President James Madison named Ninian Edwards its Territorial Governor.
-Just 34 years old at the time of his appointment, he was the youngest man ever to govern Illinois as either a state or territory.
-Like many of Illinois’s early governors, Ninian Edwards was a slaveholder.
-When Ninian and his family moved to Kaskaskia, Illinois, they brought a number of slaves with them.
+Just 34 years old at the time of his appointment, he is the youngest man ever to govern Illinois as either a state or territory.
+Like many of Illinois’s early governors, Ninian Edwards was an enslaver.
+When Ninian and his family moved to Kaskaskia, Illinois, they brought a number of enslaved people with them.

 During his nine years as Territorial Governor, Ninian made a good deal of money through several ventures, including farming, land speculation, and investment in sawmills, grist mills, and stores.
 When Illinois was accepted into the Union in 1818 as the 21st state, Ninian was elected a United States Senator.
 After his term ended, he was elected Illinois’ third Governor in 1826.